F-martel/randomfortune/README.txt

-helle git and git hub
+hello git and git hub